Redness is a common risk after laser especially ablative laser/radiofrequency.

 Yes, pigmentation (PIH) can happen after laser, too, and is more common in Fitzpatrick 3-6 skin tones.

-Can Pigmentation and Redness occur together after laser?
+Can Pigmentation and Redness after laser occur together?

 Yes, the affected areas can have a combination of redness and pigmentation.